dotnet/corefx/Documentation/building/unix-instructions.md

 For more information about the different options when building, run `build.sh --help` and look at examples in the [developer-guide](../project-docs/developer-guide.md).

-To build per project, you can use the script `dotnet msbuild`, e.g. `dotnet msbuild src/System.Console/src /t:rebuild`.
+To build per project, you can use the script `.dotnet/dotnet msbuild` from the root of the repo, e.g. `.dotnet/dotnet msbuild src/System.Console/src /t:rebuild`.

 ## Minimum Hardware Requirements
 - 2GB RAM